AmerynPeters/amerynpeters/README.md

   - :sparkles: Vue.js
   - :sparkles: Angular
   - :sparkles: Bootstrap
-- 😄 Currently proficient in: HTML5 and CSS3
+- 😄 Currently proficient in:
+  - :ribbon: HTML5
+  - :ribbon: CSS3
+  - :ribbon: Figma and Figjam
+  - :ribbon: Adobe Illustrator
 - 🤔 I am currently looking for a job or intership in any of the following fields (or similar): software development, graphic web design, frontend development, software engineer.
 - 💬 Ask me about: Responsive web-design, music, and english literature.
 - 📫 How to reach me: